KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 ### X-KDE-PluginInfo-Category

-`X-KDE-PluginInfo-Category` is the category the widget can be filtered with in the widget list.
+`X-KDE-PluginInfo-Category` is the category the widget can be filtered within the widget list.

 ```ini
 [Desktop Entry]